Pandemic EBT

 Using Your P-EBT Food Benefits

-How do I access P-EBT Food benefits if they are on a P-EBT Food Benefit card?
+How do I access P-EBT food benefits if they are on a P-EBT Food Benefit card?

 To access your P-EBT food benefits using a P-EBT Food Benefit card, you must have a Personal Identification Number (PIN).
 It is important that you follow the directions for selecting a PIN to be able to access your food benefits.

-IMPORTANT: Please be sure to hold on to your P-EBT Food Benefit card in the event that additional P-EBT food benefits are issued to your child in the future.
+IMPORTANT: Please be sure to hold on to your P-EBT Food Benefit card in the event that additional food benefits are issued to your child in the future.

 Protect your benefits by changing your PIN often, and never give your EBT card number or PIN to anyone.
 To learn more about protecting your benefits from theft, visit the EBT Scam Alert webpage and view the Act Fast EBT Skimming Video.